mikessh/vdjtools-doc/sphinx/examples.rst

     $VDJTOOLS PlotFancyVJUsage ../samples/MS8.txt.gz hsct/MS8
     $VDJTOOLS PlotFancyVJUsage ../samples/MS14.txt.gz hsct/MS8-HSCT

-Below is an example of :ref:`RarefactionPlot` graphical output, note that rarefaction curves for MS patients are lower than those for healthy donors.
+Below is an example of :ref:`RarefactionPlot` graphical output.

 .. figure:: _static/images/ms-rarefaction.png
     :align: center
     :scale: 50 %

+**Rarefaction analysis of MS and healthy donor repertoires.** Note that rarefaction curves for MS patients are generally lower than those for healthy donors, indicating the presence of clonal expansion in former.